jhuckaby/pixl-server-storage/README.md

 	- The exclusive lock must wait for all current shared clients to unlock.
 	- Additional shared clients must wait until after the exclusive lock is acquired, and released.

-Shared locks are using internally for accessing complex structures like lists, hashes and searching records in an index.
+Shared locks are used internally for accessing complex structures like lists, hashes and searching records in an index.

 Please note that all locks are implemented in RAM, so they only exist in the current Node.js process.
 This is really only designed for single-process daemons, and clusters with one master server doing writes.